-The preparation of the unaudited condensed financial statements in accordance with US GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, as well as the reported amounts of net sales and expenses during the reporting period.
+The preparation of the accompanying unaudited condensed consolidated financial statements in accordance with US U.S. GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities, as well as the reported amounts amount of net sales and expenses during the reporting period.
 Actual results could differ from those estimates.
-Significant estimates made by the Company relate to: net sales and associated cost recognition; the useful lives assigned to and the recoverability of property and equipment; reserves recorded for inventory obsolescence; the incremental borrowing rate for lease liabilities; allowance for doubtful accounts; recoverability of intangible assets; realization of deferred tax assets; and the determination of the fair value of equity instruments, including restricted unit awards, and equity-based compensation awards.
+Significant estimates made by the Company relate to: net sales and associated cost recognition; the useful lives assigned to and the recoverability of property and equipment; reserves adjustments recorded for inventory obsolescence; obsolescence and adjustments made for net realizable value; the incremental borrowing rate for lease liabilities; allowance for doubtful accounts; the useful lives assigned to and the recoverability of intangible assets; realization of deferred tax assets; and the determination of the fair value of equity instruments, including restricted unit awards, and equity-based compensation awards.
 On an ongoing basis, the Company evaluates its estimates compared to historical experience and trends, which form the basis for making judgments about the carrying value of its assets and liabilities.

-As of June 30, 2023 September 30, 2023, the Company's operations continued to be impacted by higher operating costs as a result of disruptions and logistics challenges in our supply chain as well as the global economy and economic uncertainties which impacted logistics, manufacturing, and labor costs, which the Company expects to continue throughout 2023.
+As of September 30, 2023, the Company's operations continued to be impacted by higher operating costs as a result of disruptions and logistics challenges in our supply chain as well as the global economy and economic uncertainties which impacted logistics, manufacturing, and labor costs, which the Company expects to continue throughout 2023.
 The Company will continue to monitor the situation and the economic environment, including any impact from current and future global events, and their effects on its business and operations.